 Following her election to the Senate in 1987 she served on a number of Senate committees and held various shadow portfolios.
 In 1988 she was appointed a Parliamentary Secretary and in 2001 was appointed to Cabinet and served in the Health and Social Security portfolios.
 During her time in the Senate one of her major areas of interest were issues affecting older Australians.
 She retired from Cabinet in 2006 and from the Senate in 2008.

-Kay has served on a number of not-for-profit Boards and voluntary positions and currently she is a Director of the Brockhoff Foundation and honorary Professorial Fellow at Monash University
+Kay has served on a number of not-for-profit Boards and voluntary positions.
+She is a Director of the Brockhoff Foundation and Honorary Fellow at Monash University.

 She has been a Director and Vice President of Interplast Australian New Zealand, a leader and Council and Executive Member of Girl Guides Victoria, and was a member of Monash University Council for 20 years.
 She was appointed as an Officer of the Order of Australia in 2016.